LauritsSkov/Introgression-detection/README.md

 ### Find a set of variants which are not derived in the outgroup

 Keep variants that are not found to be derived in the outgroup for each individual in ingroup.
 You can also speficy a single individual or a comma separated list of individuals.
+As before the ancestral files are not required but a good thing to add.
+If they are not added then hmmix will only consider heterozygous sites and use the reference allele as the ancestral.

 ```note
 (took 20 min) > hmmix create_ingroup  -ind=individuals.json -vcf=*.bcf -weights=strickmask.bed -out=obs -outgroup=outgroup.txt -ancestral=hg19_ancestral/homo_sapiens_ancestor_*.fa